About This Tool

 - Payload: The data (claims) like user ID, roles, and expiration.

 - Signature: Verifies the token hasn't been tampered with.
+You can't read this part without the secret key.

 Common JWT Claims